vercel/next.js/examples/with-fingerprintjs/README.md

-# Example app with FingerprintJS Pro
+# An example app with FingerprintJS Pro

 This example shows how to identify visitors using [FingerprintJS Pro](https://fingerprintjs.com/) with Next.js.